We had longer ways to go. But no matter, the road is life.

 > Metapho: reveals basic image metadata in Photos and lets me add location information

-> Photogene 4: excellent photo processing and editing app that can handle RAW files—RAF file loading times can be a bit slow given the file size but large JPEG files are easy to work with (NOTE: unfortunately this software is no longer in development and looks to become obsolete.
-The best replacement I’ve tried is Polarr, which comes close to matching Photogene’s functionality and offers far better UX design and cross-platform compatibility.)
+> Photogene 4: excellent photo processing and editing app that can handle RAW files—RAF file loading times can be a bit slow given the file size but large JPEG files are easy to work with (UPDATE: unfortunately this software is no longer in development and has become obsolete since iOS 11.
+The best replacement I’ve tried is Polarr, which comes close to matching Photogene’s functionality, offers far better UX design and cross-platform compatibility and does away with the need for the Metapho app as it also shows photos’ metadata at a tap.
+It has, however, moved to subscription pricing for new users.)

 > Snapseed: versatile all in one photo editor that will also handle RAW files—though it downsizes images dramatically when saving; it’s my go to editor for photos taken with my iPhone